Expert Health Data Programming, Inc. Home Expert Health Data Programming

 High birth weight percent - Percent of births with birth weight 4,000 grams or greater.

 HSA - Health Service Area.
-Groupings of California counties.
-There are 14 HSA's.
+Groupings of Texas counties.
+There are 14 Health Service Areas.

 Import - Read information into a computer program.
-ASCII text, CSV files, HTML, and dBASE III files from Vitalnet are easily imported into word processing, spreadsheet, data analysis, mapping, graphing, and other presentation software programs.
+ASCII text, CSV, TSV, DIF, HTML, and dBASE III files from Vitalnet are easily imported into word processing, spreadsheet, data analysis, mapping, graphing, and other presentation software programs.

 Infant - An individual less than one year of age.